 How you are notified

-Successful and unsuccessful applicants will be contacted by the date stated in the loan competition brief and informed of the outcome of their application.
+Applicants will be contacted by the date stated in the loan competition brief and informed of the outcome of their application.
 We will email you on the address provided in the application form.
+This notification may indicate that your application will progress to further detailed credit analysis, in which case you will be notified after the credit committee of Innovate UK Loans Ltd has made a decision whether or not to offer you a loan.

 If you are successful